SteveBarnett/vumi-dashboard-prototype/README.md

 http://praekelt.github.io/vumi-dashboard-prototype

-To hide the popover hint things, add the class `hide-popovers` to the `html` element.

 This prototype was built to test ideas and user journeys through the dashboard.

+Lots of notes have been added as popovers to provide context and extra information.
+To hide them, add the class `hide-popovers` to the `html` element.
+The full set of notes are at https://praekelt.hackpad.com/ep/group/BQ5BG3FkpYK .

 Do use: